-PBGC has determined, in consultation with the Office of Management and Budget, that this final rule is a "significant regulatory action" under Executive Order 12866.
-The Office of Management and Budget has therefore reviewed the rule under Executive Order 12866.
-Pursuant to section 1(b)(1) of E.O.
-12866 (as amended by E.O.
-13422), PBGC identifies the following specific problems that warrant this agency action:
+The PBGC has determined, in consultation with the Office of Management and Budget, that this proposed rule is a "significant regulatory action" under Executive Order 12866.
+The Office of Management and Budget, therefore, has reviewed the rule under Executive Order 12866.